All Episodes

 do it again?
 Oh okay, yeah, okay, I can do

-that kind of Garrison Keeler meets city slickers.
-Okay, got
+Garrison Keeler meets city slickers.

-two ways Jasmine Crockett goes down.
-Number one is an
+get There's two ways Jasmine Crockett goes down.

-investigation by the IRS, FBI some other organization that she
+Investigation by the IRS, FBI, some other organization that she

 takes a bribe or she does something awful and horrible

-that's a federal crime, and they announce it and she's
+that's a federal crime, and they announce it and she's like,

-like they trying to take me down, and it becomes this,
+they trying to take me down, and it becomes this,

-you know, this big I'm here for the fight, and
+you know, this big, I'm here for the fight, and

 so she does rallies and you know that it becomes